The Blind Hiker — Gradient Descent Playground

 Learning rate controls step size.
 Too big = chaos.
 Too small = glacial.
 Most of ML engineering is finding the right learning rate schedule.

 Local minima are valleys that aren't the deepest.
-The ball can get stuck there.
-In high-dimensional spaces (real neural networks), local minima are less of a problem than you'd think.
+The "Stuck in local minimum" preset shows this directly: the ball lands in the shallow well at x≈25 and never finds the deeper one at x≈75.
+In high-dimensional spaces (real neural networks), local minima are less of a problem than you'd think — but in 1D they're brutal.

 Saddle points are flat regions where the gradient is near zero.
 The ball slows to a crawl.
 Momentum-based optimizers (Adam, SGD+momentum) help push through these.